openSUSE:Packaging Rust Software

 You should install the following packages to help build rust packages for OpenSUSE.

-zypper install obs-service-cargo_vendor osc obs-service-tar obs-service-obs_scm \ obs-service-recompress obs-service-set_version obs-service-format_spec_file \ obs-service-cargo_audit cargo sudo
+zypper install obs-service-cargo osc obs-service-tar obs-service-obs_scm \ obs-service-recompress obs-service-set_version obs-service-format_spec_file \ cargo sudo

 Optionally, you can install cargo lock2rpmprovides to help generate the license string.